 Dr. Keith Brunt develops practical solutions to heart disease problems

 Dr. Brunt co-founded NB Biomatrix Inc. in 2014 to commercialize these nanotechnology-based drug delivery systems.
-In one current project, he and his colleagues are using a microscopic molecule to deliver good cholesterol directly to the heart and blood vessels, to see if this will heal lesions on the inside of blood vessels that eventually lead to heart attacks and compromised heart function.
+In one current project, he and his collaborators are using a microscopic molecule to deliver good cholesterol directly to the heart and blood vessels, to see if this will heal lesions on the inside of blood vessels that eventually lead to heart attacks and compromised heart function.

 Dr. Brunt is leading efforts in New Brunswick to boost cardiac patients' access to medical advice and intervention with technology.
-He's working with Dr. Sohrab Lutchmedial and a private company develop a system that uses home blood pressure machines and a mobile app to help patients and their physicians monitor and maintain blood pressure control.
+He's working with Dr. Sohrab Lutchmedial and private companies to develop systems that use vital signs monitoring, like home blood pressure machines to maximize homecare and detect early signs of adverse drug reactions.
 "I call this social medicine," says Dr. Brunt.
 "The technology is there, it just needs to be adapted to medical uses and tested in a perfect living lab like we have here in the Maritimes."